 For a prenup to be legally binding, they must meet a few preconditions:

 - Nobody obtained the agreement through fraud, duress, misrepresentation, nondisclosure or general mistake.

 - The agreement cannot be considered unconscionable.

 - The facts and circumstances under which the agreement was executed have not materially changed.
 At least, not in such a way as to make its enforcement unfair, or unreasonable.

 Those three bullets are a kind of fancy way of saying that both parties have to have had a good idea as to the other person’s character, assets, income, and overall prospects.

 Can you prove a violation of any one of the three conditions listed above?
 Then you may be able to invalidate the agreement.
 However, the state of Georgia has an exceptionally high bar for proving duress or unconscionability.
 For example, you cannot claim someone forced you to sign the agreement as a precondition for marriage and, therefore, signed under duress.
 Or that lack of parity in asset division outlined in the agreement would, therefore, make it unconscionable.

 Looking for a Family Law Attorney in or Around Atlanta?

-If you still need to find out more about the nuances of Georgia alimony law, call (770) 475-2521 for a free consultation.
+If you still need to find out more about the nuances of Georgia alimony law, contact one of our Alpharetta family law attorneys for a free consultation.